Norwegian killings exhibit stirs fears of Breivik 'hall of fame'

 He said he saw a need for information but feared the exhibition and inclusion of personal items would provide a "hall of fame" for Breivik.

-After detonating the bomb, Breivik traveled to an island outside Oslo and shot dead 69 people, many of them teenagers attending a summer camp run by the then-ruling Labour Party.
+After detonating the bomb, Breivik travelled to an island outside Oslo and shot dead 69 people, many of them teenagers attending a summer camp run by the then-ruling Labour Party.

 "July 22 is an open wound and it hurts, and I understand that it will be hard for many people to visit this exhibition," Minister of Local Government and Modernisation Jan Tore Sanner told Reuters.